DiegoMaEl12/Dev_journal_csd215_F25/README.md

 Cloud computing deployment models

--** Cloud based app**: fully developed in the cloud. apps can either be created on the cloud or migrated to it.
+- **Cloud based app**: fully developed in the cloud. apps can either be created on the cloud or migrated to it.
 - **Hybrid**  : is a way to connect your existing between cloud based infrastructure and apps and existing resources that are not in the cloud.
 - **On-premises** (private cloud): use virtualization and resource management tools, it does not provide many of the benefits of cloud computing, sometimes provide dedicated resources